mrjjwright/glbot/README.md

 the ui is then a simple stacked web based editor that can be anchored to the side of some work product if desired or used standalone in flexible ways

 #### tiles

 each tile does one thing and one thing well and can be composed with other tiles to do more things

 tiles are designed to describe useful operations on top of the JavaScript virtual machine and are ultimately backed by the powerful Typescript Effect library. each tile is basically an effect

 each tile is not a function, it is a descriptive declarative value

-each tile runs all it's lines in a sequential logical sequence

-a line of tile can be another effect

-or set a parameter

-or something useful to further lines and tiles

-tiles are the basic unit of systematic

-tiles compose